agungTuanany/Javascript-data-structure-and-algorithm/chapter-12-algorithms-searching/README.md

 A: DFS,

-Reason: cause it check in every branch level, from left - leaf to bottom level; and go to right - leaf to bottom level, so Time Complexity will be
+Reason: cause it check in every branch level, from left - leaf to bottom level; and go to right - leaf to bottom level.

 //If the tree is very wide:
 A: BFS